 Clinical Experience

-Essential criteria
+Essential Criteria

-Desirable criteria
+Desirable Criteria

 Knowledge and Skills

-Essential criteria
+Essential Criteria

-Desirable criteria
+Desirable Criteria

 Research

-Essential criteria
+Essential Criteria

-Desirable criteria
+Desirable Criteria

 Teaching

-Essential criteria
+Essential Criteria

-* Experience of undergraduate teaching and post graduate training.
+* Experience in undergraduate or postgraduate teaching

-Desirable criteria
+Desirable Criteria

-* Teaching qualification/ formal training
+* Teaching Qualification

 Management

-Essential criteria
+Essential Criteria

-Desirable criteria
+Desirable Criteria

-* Evidence of leadership in the development of clinical services
+* Management training or qualification Evidence of leadership in the development of clinical services

 Other

-Essential criteria
+Essential Criteria

-* Evidence of understanding of and adherence to the principles of Good Medical Practice set out by the General Medical Council.
+* Evidence of understanding of and adherence to the principles of Good Medical Practices set out by the General Medical Council Evidence of contribution to effective clinical audit or service evaluation and clinical risk management

-Desirable criteria
+Desirable Criteria

 * Experience in clinical guideline development

 Guy's and St Thomas' celebrates, respects and values the diversity of its staff and patients.
 We review our policies, procedures and practices to ensure that all employees, patients and carers are treated equitable according to their needs.
-We are actively committed to ensuring that no one who applies for a job, works or study's at the Trust, or accesses our services is discriminated against on the grounds of race, ethnicity, nationality, disability, religion or belief, age, gender identity, gender reassignment, sexual orientation, pregnancy and maternity/paternity, or marital/civil partnership.
+We are actively committed to ensuring that no one who applies for a job, works or studies at the Trust, or accesses our services is discriminated against on the grounds of race, ethnicity, nationality, disability, religion or belief, age, gender identity, gender reassignment, sexual orientation, pregnancy and maternity/paternity, or marital/civil partnership.

 Applications are welcomed from applicants with a disability.
 We can make reasonable adjustments and offer support and advice in a variety of ways throughout the application process.
 Equality of opportunity is our policy.